caltechlibrary/eprinttools/NOTES.md

 ## environment vars

-+ EPGO_API_URL - base URL for your eprints repository (e.g. http://lemurprints.local)
++ EP_API_URL - base URL for your eprints repository (e.g. http://lemurprints.local)
-+ EPGO_SITE_URL - the website url (might be the same as your eprints repository)
++ EP_SITE_URL - the website url (might be the same as your eprints repository)
-+ EPGO_DBNAME - the database name used in exporting or building
++ EP_DBNAME - the database name used in exporting or building
-+ EPGO_HTDOCS - the htdocs directory where files are written in building
++ EP_HTDOCS - the htdocs directory where files are written in building
-+ EPGO_TEMPLATES - the template directory holding the templates for building
++ EP_TEMPLATES - the template directory holding the templates for building

 ## htdocs layout